aprici7y/aprici7y/README.md

 ## About Me

-M.Sc.
-Student & Part-time Full Stack Developer passionate about building robust applications and exploring the intersections of software engineering and machine learning.
+Full Stack Developer passionate about building robust applications and exploring the intersections of software engineering and machine learning.

 ## 💻 Tech Stack